author contemplating using ChatGPT

 Third, have a good READ over the manuscript in one go.
 (It must be in one go to catch the problems).
 Note the things that jump out at you.
 Fix those things.
 Or if you don’t know what to look for, proceed to step four.

-Four, Google “Writing Coach” and find Jennifer Lancaster.
-(This is supposed to be a joke).
+Here at BAA, Jennifer does all the editing and writing coaching – until we grow beyond this stage.
 Ask for a quote for Developmental Editing Review or Copy Editing – this link goes to differences between the two.
 Then be pleasantly surprised by the value and detail of the work.

 These testimonials reflect the value of editing or writing support.